monticellifernando/LoopColors/README.md

 It looks like two rockets getting closer but also rotating.

 ## ... (really?)
-Well, cmon, it was a hollyday today.
+Well, cmon, it was a holiday!
+I had to do smth to stop working a bit!

 ## yea sure...
 How I make one with these scripts?